 The Traitor’s Game is the first book in Nielsen’s new YA series.
 The book alternates between Kestra and Simon’s first person narrations.

 Nielsen delivers high action, political machinations and the intrigue readers of her middle grade novels have come to expect.
 Despite some unique flourishes in the world building, this is a fairly familiar story as a lost heir tries to reclaim that which was taken by the conquerors.

 Kestra and Simon are interesting foils but lack the chemistry needed for their tension and changing dynamic to sustain an entire book.
 Their voices in alternating chapters are often indistinguishable.
 The prose often feels sanitized as violence and danger is pushed off the page for readers to imagine instead of being vividly described–this choice means that the novel can work well for younger readers but also creates a stark contrast between the descriptions of the world and the actual reading experience.

 The Traitor’s Game is a familiar addition to the fantasy genres.
 Sparse world building and under developed characters feel like missed opportunities in what could have been a far richer story.
 Recommended for fans of the author and readers seeking a strictly plot driven fantasy.

-Possible Pairings: Grace and Fury by Tracy Banghart, Everless by Sarah Holland, The Orphan Queen by Jodi Meadows, Girls of Paper and Fire by Natasha Ngan, The Kiss of Deception by Mary E. Pearson, Snow Like Ashes by Sarah Raasch, The Winner’s Curse by Marie Rutkoski, Ash Princess by Laura Sebastian
+Possible Pairings: Grace and Fury by Tracy Banghart, Poisoned by Jennifer Donnelly, Everless by Sarah Holland, The Orphan Queen by Jodi Meadows, Girls of Paper and Fire by Natasha Ngan, Dance of Thieves by Mary E. Pearson, Snow Like Ashes by Sarah Raasch, The Winner’s Curse by Marie Rutkoski, Ash Princess by Laura Sebastian